F0lak/dm_open_ref/ref/world/var/icon_size.md

 This value affects several calculations, including icon operations and gliding between turfs.

-Note* If you do not use a
+Note+ If you do not use a
 square icon size and you are using a topdown map format, you may experience display issues if setting `client.dir` to `EAST` or `WEST`.
 A non-square tile with a topdown map format will also interfere with pixel